 I think we arrived too early at that time.
 So, that means it's a good thing.
 The person who leads us took care of everything, all of the payment and documents were set on that day.
 About the fees, I do not remember because it was 9 years ago, but I think around RM150/person.
 They charge you based on what rate you pick.
 I think we picked on the Sabahan rate.
 The fees including the accommodation and the food.

 After the registration was settled, we were picked by a van and bring us to the Timpohon gate.
-The guide was giving us briefing of what you can and can't do.
+The guide was giving us a briefing on what you can and can't do.
 We prayed and started our journey.

-Because this story was 2011, and during that day, it might be a lot of things had changed after the earthquake struck.
-The trail after the incident is more challenging.
+Because this story was from 2011, and during that day, it might be a lot of things had changed after the earthquake struck.
+The trial after the incident is more challenging.
 I forgot how many stations were there.
-But, every station they had this water filling, freshening air and toilet.
+But, every station had this water filling, freshening air, and toilet.
 So, you don't have to worry about that.